HarkerDev/bellschedule/README.md

 * Parse PDF files for bell schedules and automatically update

 ## How to Contribute
+1. **Check the To Do Section**: choose a pending task that hasn't yet been completed and help us add that functionality to the schedule
-1. **Fork this Repository**: fork either the main or development branches to your account and make proposed changes
+2. **Fork this Repository**: fork either the main or development branches to your account and make proposed changes
-2. **Send a Pull Request**: we'll review the changes and merge them if applicable
+3. **Send a Pull Request**: we'll review the changes and merge them if applicable